holoplot/ravenna-fpga-drivers/README.md

     };
 ```

-Note that there are no drivers for the table nodes, they are handled by the
+Note that there are no dedicated drivers for the table nodes, they are handled
-generic `syscon` kernel core.
-The maximum entries for the tables are inferred
+by the generic `syscon` kernel core.
+The maximum entries for the tables are
-through the length of the register space.
+inferred through the length of the register space.

 ## PTP